englekk/handbook-docs/Fuse/09 - Navigation.md

 ```

-Note that setting the @(Background) of the second @(Panel) in this example is of significance, as it enables hit testing of the inner @(Panel).
+Note that setting the @(Color) of the second @(Panel) in this example is of significance, as it enables hit testing of the inner @(Panel).
 You could alternatively set the @(HitTestMode) of the @(EdgeNavigator) to be @(HitTestMode.LocalBoundsAndChildren).
 Normally this isn't an issue, as the inner panel will have content that is hit testable.

 ### $(EdgeNavigation)